 I have a passion for breeding, keeping, and finding snakes that can only be understood by other serious herpers.
 My wife and kids claim I am obsessed; I cannot argue with them.
 I love all aspects of keeping and breeding snakes.
-The silly thing is that I have a facility full of snakes and their many babies, yet I still go hiking or driving at night for hours to find snakes in the wild.
+The silly thing is, I have a facility full of snakes and their many babies, yet I still go hiking or driving at night for hours to find snakes in the wild.
 There are definitely multiple aspects of the herp hobby, breeding snakes (herpetoculture), finding them in wild places, and teaching anybody that will listen all I know about them.
-I have a mission that includes fighting the unnatural fear of snakes (ophidiophobia) and the many misconceptions that people have about snakes.
+I have a mission that includes fighting the unnatural fear of snakes (ophidiophobia) and the many misconceptions that people have about them.
 There is no way I will ever stop loving snakes.
 I am, and will always be, a snake lover.

 Here is a list of most of my projects:

 3) Leopard and Hypo Leopard Sonoran Boas (Boa Sigma)

 5) Hog Island Boa, Sears Line (Boa Imperator)

 10) Rosy Boas, Lichanura trivirgata/orcutti (Many localities of Arizona, California, and Mexico)

 True Ghosts (Hypo Cabazon x Pioneer Town Anery)